Padbol Official Regulations

-20.2 No player may jump the net during a point in game, even if he touches again the floor of the opposing field after ended the point, because if doing so he will lose that point.
+20.2 No player may jump the net during a point in game, even if it touches again the floor of the opposing field after ended the point, because if doing so it will lose that point.

 20.3 The rebound in the metal mesh of the own field will be valid if previously the player pushes the ball to bounce in a glass wall first, that is to say, bouncing it in the mesh is valid in an indirect case.

 20.4 A player will be able to give continuity to the game in the event that after a rival hits the ball and this, after bouncing on the floor of the defending team, was to impact directly on the metal mesh of its half of the field of game.
 In this exceptional case, the direct impact of the ball with the metal mesh does not mean the end of the point.

 Rule N° 21: Scoring

 21.1 The matches will be played for the best of 3 sets or stages, with the possibility of playing a maximum of 5 sets.